awsdocs/amazon-emr-management-guide/doc_source/emr-studio-service-role.md

    }
    ```

-1. Remove any default permissions associated with the role, and include the permissions from the following sample IAM permissions policy\.
-Alternatively, you can create a custom policy that includes the [EMR Studio service role permissions](#emr-studio-service-role-permissions-table)\.
+1. Remove the default role permissions\.
+Then, include the permissions from the following sample IAM permissions policy\.
+Alternatively, you can create a custom policy that uses the [EMR Studio service role permissions](#emr-studio-service-role-permissions-table)\.
-**Note**

    Where applicable, change `"Resource":"*"` in the following policy to specify the Amazon Resource Name \(ARN\) of the resource or resources that the statement covers for your use cases\.
+**Important**
 Access for the `ModifyNetworkInterfaceAttribute` API must remain as\-is in the following policy due to technical limitations with Amazon EC2 tag\-based access control and the way EMR Studio uses `ModifyNetworkInterfaceAttribute`\.
 The following statements must remain unchanged in order for EMR Studio to work with the service role: `AllowAddingEMRTagsDuringDefaultSecurityGroupCreation` and `AllowAddingTagsDuringEC2ENICreation`\.
+To use the example policy, you must tag the following resources with the key `"for-use-with-amazon-emr-managed-policies"` and value `"true"`\.
+Your Amazon Virtual Private Cloud \(VPC\) for EMR Studio\.
+Each subnet that you want to use with the Studio\.
+Any custom EMR Studio security groups\.
+You must tag any security groups that you created during the EMR Studio preview period if you want to continue to use them\.
+Secrets maintained in AWS Secrets Manager that Studio users use to link Git repositories to a Workspace\.
+You can apply tags to resources using the **Tags** tab on the relevant resource screen in the AWS Management Console\.

    ```
    {